The Downtown Santa Barbara Improvement Association’s “What’s Happening Downtown” Update

 Press releases are posted on Independent.com as a free community service.

-Santa Barbara, CA – The Downtown Santa Barbara Improvement Association (DSBIA) invites residents and visitors to experience an exciting week downtown, highlighting the 24th Annual Downtown LIVE Art & Wine Tour, the Santa Barbara Literary Festival, and festive Cinco de Mayo celebrations, alongside a diverse lineup of workshops, live music, art exhibitions, and interactive experiences.
+Santa Barbara, CA – The Downtown Santa Barbara Improvement Association (DSBIA) invites residents and visitors to enjoy a vibrant week of happenings downtown, featuring the 1st Thursday Art Walk, Mother’s Day brunches and celebrations, and a variety of culinary experiences.
+From interactive community events to unique dining and cultural experiences, there’s something for everyone to explore and enjoy.

-The full list of events can be found in our weekly e-newsletter here: conta.cc/4uev5Sb
+The full list of events can be found in our weekly e-newsletter here: conta.cc/3QHf74D

 Featured Events:

-- Mujeres Makers Market 5th Year Anniversary! at El Presidio de Santa Barbara (Sunday, May 3, 10:00 AM)
+- Community History Day at El Presidio de Santa Bárbara State Historic Park (Saturday, May 9, 11:00 AM)

-- A Conversation with Pulitzer Prize-Winning Author Ed Humes at CEC’s Environmental Hub (Sunday, May 3, 4:30 PM)

 Upcoming & Ongoing Initiatives: